-Soybean-based products are nutrient rich with high amounts of protein and a full amino acid profile, making it an effective protein for vegetarians.
-Soy products that include tofu, soy milk and soy meats are a healthful source of protein that are easy to incorporate into your diet.
-Although the dangers of eating expired soy products are not as severe as those associated with meat, expired soy does have risks.
+Soybean-based products are nutrient rich with high amounts of protein and a full amino acid profile, making them an excellent protein choice for vegetarians.
+Soy products that include tofu, soy milk and soy meats are healthful sources of protein that are easy to incorporate into your diet.
+The dangers of eating expired soy products are not as severe as those associated with meat, but expired soy can still make you sick.

-This topping, common in East Asian cuisine, is know for its dark, rich texture and salty flavor.
-Largely owing to its high salt content, soya sauce has a shelf life much longer than other soy products.
+This condiment, common in East Asian cuisine, is known for its dark, rich, salty flavor.
+Largely owing to its high sodium content, soy sauce shelf life is much longer than that of other soy products.
 If unopened, a bottle of soy sauce can last for years without going bad.
-While this is shortened to three months if opened, no dangers are associated with eating expired soy sauce.
+While this is shortened to three months if it's opened, no dangers are associated with eating expired soy sauce.

 Soybeans and Edamame

 Edamame is a Japanese snack made by boiling and salting entire pods of fresh soybeans.
 Similar to other fresh vegetables, beans and legumes, edamame has a short fridge life.
 Spoilage in edamame is indicated by a change in color and texture, with bruising and the development of a light fur on the surface indicating the presence of mold.

 While dry soybeans only become soft and develop a poor taste after expiration, eating raw soybeans that have expired may lead to symptoms of mild food poisoning similar to those associated with drinking expired soy milk.
 Although such dangers are limited, you should never consume expired soy products if you think they've gone bad.